busyloop/optix/README.md

 end
 ```

-* If you're composing your cli from multiple Optix::Cli-subclasses
+* If you're composing your Cli from multiple Optix::Cli-subclasses
   then the `cli_root`-block probably feels a bit awkward because
   you're not sure in which class to put it.
 In that case please take
   a look at `examples/thor_style/kitchen_sink.rb` for the alternative